 The treatment approach is the methodology that will be used to design a SCM, or collection of SCMs, to meet the required Stormwater Quality Design Standard.
 Four treatment approaches are described in Table 7-7, "Treatment Approach Selection Criteria," and correspond with criteria requirements presented in Subsection 7.16(D) of these Standards.
-A single SCM design approach shall be initially selected for each treatment area of the applicable development site using the results of the preliminary infiltration feasibility screening and the guidelines presented in Table 7-7, "Treatment Approach Selection of the treatment approach shall be guidelines presented in Table 7-7, "Treatment Approach Selection Criteria."
+A single SCM design approach shall be initially selected for each treatment area of the applicable development site using the results of the preliminary infiltration feasibility screening and the guidelines presented in Table 7-7, "Treatment Approach Selection Criteria."
 The selection of the treatment approach shall begin at the top of the table (with full infiltration) and proceed to the next level down if either the infiltration capacity or infiltration constraints criteria cannot be met.
 This process continues until both sets of criteria are met for the treatment area.
 One treatment approach shall be selected for each applicable treatment area.